pizzamig/port-workflow/README.md

 ```
 git commit
-# if patch provided by a 3rd person:
-git commit --author A U Thor <author@example.com>
 git log -1 # to get the hash
 git push freebsd $hash:main
-# if patch provided by a 3rd person
-git push --push-option=confirm-author freebsd $hash:main
 ```

 If committing a PR submitted by a contributor: